Invariant measures in simple and in small theories: A non definably amenable group definable in a simple theory

 \subsection{The theory $T^{*}$}

-Here we will obtain the model companion $T^{*}$ of the universal theory $T$ introduced in Section 3.1.
+Here we will obtain the model companion $T^{*}$ of the universal theory $T$ introduced in Section \ref{subs 3.1}.
 In terms of compatibility with notation in the previous section, we will write a model of $T$ as $M = (R,c)$, where $R$ is an integral domain of characteristic $0$ and $c$ is the colouring $SL_{2}(R)\to [4]$ such that $C_{i}(M) = c^{-1}(i)$ for $i=1,\ldots,4$.
-So as $F_{12}$ is acting freely on $SL_{2}(R)$ by left multiplication, the axioms from Section 3.1 say precisely that $c$ is a good colouring.
+So as $F_{12}$ is acting freely on $SL_{2}(R)$ by left multiplication, the axioms from Section \ref{subs 3.1} say precisely that $c$ is a good colouring.
 In this context we will use freely the colouring notation from the previous section.

-\begin{Lemma} For any model $(R,c)$ of $T$ and integral domain $S\supseteq R$, $c$ extends to a good colouring $c'$ of $SL_{2}(S)$, whereby $(S,c')$ is also a model of $T$. \end{Lemma} \begin{proof} Note that $SL_{2}(S)\setminus SL_{2}(R)$ is a union of $F_{12}$ orbits.
-On each such orbit one can define a good colouring, by Lemma 3.2 for example, and these good colourings together with $c$ give a good colouring of $SL_{2}(S)$. \end{proof}
+We begin with some observations which will be useful for the rest of Section \ref{sec 3}. \begin{Lemma}\phantomsection \begin{enumerate}[(i)] \item Let $R$ be an integral domain, let $X\subseteq SL_{2}(R)$ be a union of $F_{12}$-orbits (connected components of $SL_{2}(R)$), and let $c$ be a colouring of $X$ whose restriction to each $F_{12}$-orbit is good.
+Then $c$ extends to a good colouring of $SL_{2}(R)$. \item Let $R\subseteq S$ be integral domains.
+Then $S_{2}(R)$ is a union of $F_{12}$-orbits, and any good colouring of $SL_{2}(R)$ extends to a good colouring of $SL_{2}(S)$. \item Let $K\subseteq K_{1}, K_{2}$ be algebraically closed fields, such that $K_{1}$ is independent from $K_{2}$ over $K$ (in some ambient algebraically closed field, and in the sense of $ACF_{0}$).
+Let $L$ be the compositum of (the field generated by) $K_{1}$ and $K_{2}$.
+Then $SL_{2}(L)$ is a disjoint union of $F_{12}$-orbits contained in $SL_{2}(K)$, $F_{12}$-orbits contained in $SL_{2}(K_{1})\setminus SL_{2}(K)$, $F_{12}$-orbits contained in $SL_{2}(K_{2})\setminus SL_{2}(K)$, and $F_{12}$-orbits contained in $SL_{2}(L)\setminus (SL_{2}(K_{1})\cup SL_{2}(K_{2}))$. \end{enumerate} \end{Lemma} \begin{proof} (i) First note that by the definition of a good colouring $c$ is a good colouring of $X$.
+Each $F_{12}$ orbit in $SL_{2}(R)$ which does not intersect $X$ is disjoint from $X$ and has a good colouring, by Lemma \ref{lem extending color 1 in sec 3}.
+And again all these good colourings, together with $c$ give a good colouring of $SL_{2}(R)$.